Justifying quasiparticle self-consistent schemes via gradient optimization in Luttinger-Ward theory: Shortest Gradient of

 where $\Sigma_x$ is the static bare exchange (Fock) operator

-The energies $\xi_\alpha$ locate the poles of the self-energy which have residues given by the matrices $\sigma_\alpha$.
-Physically, a pole of $\Sigma_{xc}(\omega)$ occurs at an energy where there is strong quasiparticle scattering by electronic excitations and thus a strongly reduced quasiparticle lifetime.
+The energies $\xi_a$ locate the poles of the self-energy which have residues given by the matrices $\sigma_a$.
+Physically, a pole of $\Sigma_{xc}(\omega)$ occurs at an energy where there is strong quasiparticle scattering by electronic excitations, strongly reduced quasiparticle lifetimes, and a strongly damped spectral function.
 For example, within the $GW$ approximation, these poles correspond to charge fluctuation excitations such as single or multiple electron-hole pairs and plasmons~\cite{Pines,Hedin}.
-For a finite system, such as a molecule, the energies $\xi_\alpha$ and associated index $\alpha$ are a discrete and countable set (below the ionization threshold).
-Above the ionization threshold or in a solid-state system, there are continuous energy bands and thus a continuum of excitations so the sum over $\alpha$ will be an integral and the self-energy will have branch cuts as a function of $\omega$.
-We will return to this distinction below when comparing different contributions to the integral of Eq.~(\ref{eq:d02formula}).
+For a finite system, such as a molecule, the energies $\xi_a$ and associated index $a$ are a discrete and countable set (below the ionization threshold).
+Above the ionization threshold or in a solid-state system, there are continuous energy bands and thus a continuum of excitations so the sum over $a$ will be an integral and the self-energy will have branch cuts as a function of $\omega$.
+We note that it is possible to have discrete (bound) states embedded in continuum of states~\cite{hsu_bound_2016}, and we will return to these distinctions below when comparing different contributions to the integral of Eq.~(\ref{eq:d02formula}).

-Since $\Sigma_{xc}(\omega)$ remains finite as $|\omega|\rightarrow\infty$ and the denominator of Eq.~(\ref{eq:d02formula}) grows as $\omega^4$, we can safely turn the integral in Eq.~(\ref{eq:d02formula}) into a closed contour integral which we choose to go over a half circle at infinity in the upper half plane (the lower half plane gives the same results).
+Since $\Sigma_{xc}(\omega)$ either remains finite or grows sublinearly with $\omega$ as $|\omega|\rightarrow\infty$ (see \ref{appd}), and the denominator of Eq.~(\ref{eq:d02formula}) grows as $\omega^4$, we can safely turn the integral in Eq.~(\ref{eq:d02formula}) into a closed contour integral which we choose to go over a half circle at infinity in the upper half plane (the lower half plane gives the same results).
 Therefore, the quantity we aim to study and minimize is

 where